-Many job seekers don’t engage their network to assist during this process; a common response being “I don’t want to bother them” or “I haven’t talked to them in years.”
+Many job seekers don’t engage their network to assist during this process; a common response is “I don’t want to bother them” or “I haven’t talked to them in years.”
 Don’t shy away from this!
 Generate a ‘Network Contact List’ that includes past Managers and peers, community leaders and members, and Recruiters you’ve worked with in the past, and simply communicate “I’m looking for a new opportunity!
 Here’s a snapshot of my background and interests.
 Do you have any openings or is your company hiring?
 Any advice on resources or possible companies to pursue would be wonderful!”

 2. Sign up for alerts via 2-3+ channels and optimize applications.

 This strategy is an easy, customizable (to your job specifications) way to get real-time notifications when new jobs matching your criteria are posted.
 Job alerts are available through many of the main job boards, LinkedIn, and companies.
 You can sign up for alerts using our Join Our Talent Network portal to learn about jobs and more.
 When applying for a position, help increase the chance that your resume will be seen by optimizing it for the role you’re applying for!
 You can do this organically by reviewing your resume against the key responsibilities and requirements of the job and adding more of the relevant pieces you’ve done, and/or you can use a Resume Optimization tool such as JobScan to give you pointers.

 3. Partner with Recruiters.